 The arrangement described below under the "Certain Relationships and Related Party Transactions - Blink Health: Pharmacy Services" was approved in accordance with our related party transaction policy.
 All of the other arrangements described below under "Certain Relationships and Related Party Transactions" were originally entered into prior to the adoption of this policy in connection with our initial public offering in October 2017.
-Although prior to the adoption of this policy for the review and approval of transactions with related persons, our Board of Directors historically reviewed and approved any transaction where a director or officer had a financial interest, including the transactions described below.
-Prior to approving such a transaction, the material facts as to a director's or officer's relationship or interest in the agreement or transaction were disclosed to our Board of Directors took this information into account when evaluating the transaction and in determining whether such transaction was fair to us and in the best interest of our stockholders.
+Although prior to the adoption of this policy we did not have a written policy for the review and approval of transactions with related persons, our Board of Directors historically reviewed and approved any transaction where a director or officer had a financial interest, including the transactions described below.
+Prior to approving such a transaction, the material facts as to a director's or officer's relationship or interest in the agreement or transaction were disclosed to our Board of Directors.
+Our Board of Directors took this information into account when evaluating the transaction and in determining whether such transaction was fair to us and in the best interest of our stockholders.